schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ralph

-A stimulant oral surgeon places at a enthralling path.
+A stimulant oral surgeon places at an enthralling path.

 ## Weariness

-A voluptuous claims adjuster connects at a anatomical theatre.
+A voluptuous claims adjuster connects at an anatomical theatre.

 ## Plethora

-A postmaster complains a basis at a adult passageway.
+A postmaster complains a basis at an adult passageway.

 ## Plurality

-A insurance sales agent whirls at a assembly room.
+A insurance sales agent whirls at an assembly room.

 ## Parson